MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ### Set Kerberos ticket on Windows, Linux And Mac

-You will need to setup a Kerberos ticket linking your current user to a Windows domain account.
-A summary of key steps are included below.
+You need to set up a Kerberos ticket linking your current user to a Windows domain account.
+A summary of key steps is included below.

 #### Windows
 JDK comes with `kinit` which you can use to get a TGT from KDC (Key Distribution Center) on a domain joined machine that is federated with Azure Active Directory.